-As the platform launched in April 2018, it still has some distance to cover in terms of trading volume.
-It usually takes a while before newer exchanges receive the trading volumes they strive to receive.
-On the date of writing this review, 17 April 2019, CoinLim’s 24 hour trading volume was USD 3.5 million, placing it just north of the top 100 exchanges in the world listed based on 24 hour trading volumes.
-On the date of last updating this review, 7 July 2019, the trading volume had improved significantly.
-It was then USD 19.7 million, placing Coinlim on place no. 72 on the same list.
+On the date of first writing this review, 17 April 2019, CoinLim’s 24 hour trading volume was USD 3.5 million, placing it just north of the top 100 exchanges in the world listed in Coinmarketcap’s list based on 24 hour trading volumes.
+On the date of last updating this review (16 March 2020, right in the middle of the crisis with COVID-19), the trading volume had improved significantly.
+It was then USD 65.8 million, placing Coinlim on place no. 84 on the same list.

 CoinLim Trading View

 Different exchanges have different trading views.
 And there is no “this overview is the best”-view.
 You should yourself determine which trading view that suits you the best.
 What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen cryptocurrency and order history.
 They normally also have buy and sell-boxes.
 Before you choose an exchange, try to have a look at the trading view so that you can ascertain that it feels right to you.
 This is the trading view at CoinLim:

 Trading fees are naturally very important.
 Every time you place an order, the exchange charges you a trading fee.
 The trading fee is normally a percentage of the value of the trade order.
 At this exchange, they don’t divide between takers and makers.
 Each party to a transaction pay the same fee: 0.10% of the order value.

 Industry average has for a long time been 0.25%, but we are currently seeing a shift towards lower fees.
 Many exchanges now charge e.g. 0.10% or 0.15% instead.